-PlNG 0 Posted March 19, 2014 Report Share Posted March 19, 2014 (edited) I'm a bit disappointed that my initial interpretation of 0% tolerance meant that it would work with colors exactly the color that I wanted, but apparently now I think 0% tolerance means working with colors with < 1% variation.
+PlNG Posted March 19, 2014 Share Posted March 19, 2014 (edited) I'm a bit disappointed that my initial interpretation of 0% tolerance meant that it would work with colors exactly the color that I wanted, but apparently now I think 0% tolerance means working with colors with < 1% variation.
 To demonstrate two close colors: make a square colored: Red 119, Green 82, Blue 33 make another square colored: Red 120, Green 82, Blue 33 and then use a tool with tolerance on it set to 0%, and it treats the two as an identical color.
 How can I work with exact colors?
-Edited March 19, 2014 by PlNG Quote Link to post Share on other sites
+Edited March 19, 2014 by PlNG Quote Link to comment Share on other sites More sharing options...

-david.atwell 290 Posted March 19, 2014 Report Share Posted March 19, 2014 Confirmed; I can repro in both 3.5.11 and 4.0 beta.
+david.atwell Posted March 19, 2014 Share Posted March 19, 2014 Confirmed; I can repro in both 3.5.11 and 4.0 beta.
 Quote The Doctor: There was a goblin, or a trickster, or a warrior...
 A nameless, terrible thing, soaked in the blood of a billion galaxies.
 The most feared being in all the cosmos.
 And nothing could stop it, or hold it, or reason with it.
 One day it would just drop out of the sky and tear down your world.Amy: But how did it end up in there?The Doctor: You know fairy tales.
 A good wizard tricked it.River Song: I hate good wizards in fairy tales; they always turn out to be him.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts